Orrville, Ohio

 Orrville is a city in Wayne County, Ohio, United States.
 It is about 9 mi east of Wooster and 20 mi southwest of Akron.
 The population was 8,452 at the 2020 census.
-It is part of the Wooster micropolitan area, and the city is best known as the headquarters of The J.M.
-Smucker Company, an American food and beverage company mostly known for its production of namesake jellies.
+It is part of the Wooster micropolitan area.
+The city is the headquarters of The J.M.
+Smucker Company, a food and beverage company mostly known for its production of namesake jellies.